puppetlabs/puppet-docs/source/pe/2.0/welcome_known_issues.markdown

 ### Security Issue: k5login Type Writes Through Symlinks (CVE-2012-1054)

-This issue also affected PE releases prior to 2.0.0, and was fixed in PE 2.0.3.
+This issue was fixed in PE 2.0.3.
+It affected PE versions between 1.0 and 2.0.2.

 If a user's `.k5login` file is a symlink, Puppet will overwrite the link's target when managing that user's login file with the k5login resource type.
 This allows local privilege escalation by linking a user's `.k5login` file to root's `.k5login` file.